What kind of person are you looking for to be a franchisee and have a super successful business with Little Voices?

 How they found the set up?
 What challenges they faced?
 What is the hardest part about launching a Little Voices location?

 Absolutely!
 The answer to all of these questions is YES.
 All of our Principals are happy to speak to you about any aspect of their journey, where they are up to now, what they have achieved and any difficulties they have faced along the way.
 I wear my heart on my sleeve and have TWO main principles in life; HONESTY and CONFIDENCE.
 Little Voices Principals are as keen to attract the RIGHT people into the network to strengthen the network as I am.
 They trust me that I will only give out their details to individuals who I am very keen should apply to come into the network; and will answer any of your questions or concerns.
-I also recommend that you go to a Little Voices location near to you, or come up to the flagship Franchise in Blackburn and the Ribble Valley to see lessons in action.

 What would you say are the biggest hurdles that I will need to overcome if I am considering taking on a Little Voices franchise?